zrythm/zrythm/doc/dev/m.css/doc/plugins.rst

 `Plots and graphs » <{filename}/plugins/plots-and-graphs.rst>`_
 ===============================================================

-With :py:`m.plots` and :py:`m.dot` you can render various graphs and charts directly from values in your :abbr:`reST <reStructuredText>` sources.
+With :py:`m.plots`, :py:`m.dot` and :py:`m.qr` you can render various graphs, charts and QR codes directly from values in your :abbr:`reST <reStructuredText>` sources.
 The result is embedded as an inline SVG and can be styled using CSS like everything else.

 `Links and other » <{filename}/plugins/links.rst>`_
 ===================================================

 The :py:`m.link`, :py:`m.gh`, :py:`m.dox`, :py:`m.gl`, :py:`m.vk`, :py:`m.abbr`,
-:py:`m.fiilesize` and :py:`m.alias` plugins make it easy for you to link to GitHub projects, issues or PRs, to Doxygen documentation, query file sizes and provide URL aliases to preserve link compatibility.
+:py:`m.filesize` and :py:`m.alias` plugins make it easy for you to link to GitHub projects, issues or PRs, to Doxygen documentation, query file sizes and provide URL aliases to preserve link compatibility.